 I like those odds, at least until tomorrow!

-For the longshot Islanders and Hurricanes, the situation is awful grim, as both teams remain 3 points back from 9th place Toronto.
+For the longshot Islanders and Hurricanes, the situation is awful grim, as both teams remain three points back from ninth place Toronto.
 If they believe in miracles, prayer beads, voodoo, and Sundin, Jagr, and Koivu kupie dolls, it begins with both of them winning all 4 of their remaining games.

 The Hurricanes do not play Montreal, Toronto, or the Rangers, and can therefore not affect their fate.
 Two Montreal wins, barring a Tampa and Rangers collapse (1 win, 2 wins, respectively) eliminates them.